 }

 Request the loading of audio clips in the load() function, and make sure to define the corresponding unload() function.
 Notice the unloading of background music is preceded by stopping the music.
-This is true in general that unloading must be preceded by halting all operations based on a resource.
+In general, a resource’s operations must be halted prior to its unloading.

 load() {